MaartenGr/BERTopic/docs/getting_started/visualization/visualization.md

 !!! note
     The visualization above was generated with the additional parameter `hide_document_hover=True` which disables the option to hover over the individual points and see the content of the documents.
 This makes the resulting visualization smaller and fit into your RAM.
-However, it might be interesting to set `hide_document_hover=False` in order to hover over the points and see the content of the documents.
+However, it might be interesting to set `hide_document_hover=False` to hover over the points and see the content of the documents.

 ## **Visualize Terms**